Speculative fiction by writers of color: Indigenous speculative fiction of North America

+Many Indigenous writers of the Americas write speculative fiction, including Native Americans in the United States Indigenous peoples in Canada, and Greenlandic Inuit.
+There is also categorical overlap between many Latine people and Indigenous peoples of the Americas.

+Indigenous futurisms is a widespread movement, related to Afrofuturism and science fiction, that involves Indigenous peoples imagining possible futures through fiction.

-Two-Spirit speculative fiction is a genre that explores gender identity and cultural perspectives through Indigenous traditions and futuristic or alternate realities.
+Two-Spirit speculative fiction is a genre that explores gender identity and cultural perspectives through Indigenous traditions and futuristic or alternate realities, sometimes empowering and inspiring readers.
 The genre offers Indigenous authors and readers a chance to express, reclaim, and reshape their narratives while questioning conventional views on gender and culture through fictional stories.
 The emergence of Two-Spirit speculative fiction can be understood in the context of queer literature's broader landscape.
 This includes its efforts to challenge heteronormative narratives and enhance representation within the LGBTQ+ community.
+Two-Spirit authors use their writing to assert their independence from settler counter-parts and envision a better future for themselves and their communities.